mwbowers/mwbowers.github.io/reference/runtime/qsys-runtime/connection-not-open-exception.md

 ---
-title: ConnectionNotOpenException class
+title: "ConnectionNotOpenException class | QSYS API Reference Guide"
 description: "File -filename- cannot be opened because a connection to database -database- has not been established exception. "
-last_modified_at: 2024-06-28T18:18:37Z
+last_modified_at: 2024-07-09T17:00:49Z
 ---

 File -filename- cannot be opened because a connection to database -database- has not been established exception.